DucManhPhan/DucManhPhan.github.io/_posts/2019-02-27-Chain-of-Responsibility-pattern.md

     - the handler should be ascertained automatically.
     - we may want to issue a request to one of several objects without specifying the receiver explicitly.
     - the set of handlers that can handle a request should be specified dynamically.
+	- a scenario within you need to pass a request to one handler among a list of handlers at run-time based on certain conditions.

 - When not to use
     - when each request is only handled by one handler.